by Penny Keay © 2010

 Use the hottest water available and some soap or detergent.
 Let them soak for a few minutes.

-Use a small bottle or baby nipple cleaning brush to clean the insides.
+Use a small bottle cleaning brush to clean the insides.
 This brush comes in handy especially if you need to remove sediment.
 In tiny bottles you can use a Q-tip or tooth pick to remove stubborn remnants.

 Rinse with more hot water, and turn upside down to drain on clean paper towels.